TrueMichato/Harry-Potter-DS-Project/NotReadme.md

 we begun by discussing what is the best way to preprocess our data.
 We decided to use the following steps:
 1. Group by chapter to create data for whole chapters (currently divided aribtrarely)
 2. Break down data to sentences, which will make it easier to later identify connections between characters

-## 2. [Character Definition](#2-character-definition)
-Since we want to identify relationships between characters, we will have to define what (or who) a character is.
-We decided to use outside data (from [Harry Potter Dataset](https://www.kaggle.com/datasets/zez000/characters-in-harry-potter-books) on kaggle) as well as our own book knowledge (we are our own domain experts!) to define characters.
+3. Create files for both sentences only, and sentences by book and characters.
+This will allow us to use the data in different ways later on.
 We might encounter an issue with cases where a character is mentioned by a title (e.g. "the king") or a pronoun (e.g. "he").
 We will have to decide how to handle these cases.
 We also have some issues related to surenames - for example, Weasly is a name for 7 distinct characters, as well as a general name for the whole family.
 We might tackle that problem by checking for a name in the sentence before and after.

+## 2. [Character Definition](#2-character-definition)
+Since we want to identify relationships between characters, we will have to define what (or who) a character is.
+We decided to use outside data (from [Harry Potter Dataset](https://www.kaggle.com/datasets/zez000/characters-in-harry-potter-books) on kaggle) as well as our own book knowledge (we are our own domain experts!) to define characters.

 We also consider using tfidf only on the names of the characters, to see if we can identify the most important characters in the book, and maybe use that to define the size the node they will have in the network.